Opportunistic Scheduling over Renewal Systems: An Empirical Method: An Online Algorithm

 The intuition behind this virtual queue idea is that if the algorithm can stabilize $Q_l[n]$, then the ``arrival rate'' $\overline{z}_l[N]/\overline{T}[N]$ is below ``service rate'' $c_l$ and the constraint is satisfied.
 The proposed algorithm then proceeds as in Algorithm \ref{online-algorithm} via two fixed parameters $V>0$, $\delta>0$, and an additional process $\theta[n]$ that is initialized to be $\theta[0]=0$.
 For any real number $x$, the notation $[x]_0^{\theta_{\max}}$ stands for ceil and floor function:

 Note that we can rewrite \eqref{DPP} as the following deterministic form:

 Thus, Algorithm \ref{online-algorithm} proceeds by observing $\omega[n]$ on each frame $n$ and then choosing $\alpha[n]$ in $\mathcal{A}$ to minimize the above deterministic function.
 We can now see that we only use knowledge of current realization $\omega[n]$, not statistics of $\omega[n]$.
 Also, the compactness assumption (Assumption \ref{assumption-for-algorithm}) guarantees that the minimum of \eqref{DPP} is always achievable.
-For the rest of the paper, we introduce several abbreviations:

-The intuitive reason why we need trimmed pseudo average is to ensure the empirical accumulation does not blow up, which plays an important role in the analysis.